 Here are some case examples where companies have successfully utilized uQualio video learning platform to train their sales force:

-• FUJIFILM: FUJIFILM Healthcare Middle East & Africa, a leader in medical imaging solutions, uses uQualio to privately train its sales partners and agents globally in confidential material.
+- FUJIFILM: FUJIFILM Healthcare Middle East & Africa is a leader in medical imaging solutions.
+It uses uQualio to privately train its sales partners and agents globally in confidential material.
 Learn more.

-• Fremco: Fremco, a Denmark-based fiber blowing machine manufacturer, uses uQualio for the training of their sales partners and for the technical training of end-users.
+- Fremco: It is a Denmark-based fiber blowing machine manufacturer.
+Fremco uses uQualio for the training of their sales partners and for the technical training of end-users.
 Learn more.

-• Hamelin: A French corporation engaged in the manufacturing of school and office products, uses uQualio sales reps trained in the value proposition of specialized office products.
+- Hamelin: It is a French corporation engaged in the manufacturing of school and office products.
+Hamelin uses uQualio to train sales reps in the value proposition of specialized office products.
 Learn more.

 Elevate Your Sales Training Game with Videos